 As with most things in life, deciding to improve your Mandarin Chinese is a good first step.
 However, it is not worth much unless you put it into practice.
+(Check it out: put it into practice using a tool from this comprehensive list of the best tools for learning Chinese!)

 And as with most things in life, you are much more likely to achieve your goal if instead of just forging ahead, you first spend a few minutes thinking about how to achieve it.